emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-memory-init-file:

 ``--memory-init-file <on>``
-  Specifies whether to emit a separate memory initialization file.
+  Specifies whether to emit a separate memory initialization file for asm.js (this flag is irrelevant for wasm, where the memory initialization is done in the wasm binary).
 Possible ``on`` values are:

     - ``0``: Do not emit a separate memory initialization file.
 Instead keep the static initialization inside the generated JavaScript as text.
 This is the default setting if compiling with -O0 or -O1 link-time optimization flags.
     - ``1``: Emit a separate memory initialization file in binary format.
 This is more efficient than storing it as text inside JavaScript, but does mean you have another file to publish.
 The binary file will also be loaded asynchronously, which means ``main()`` will not be called until the file is downloaded and applied; you cannot call any C functions until it arrives.
 This is the default setting when compiling with -O2 or higher.